mlevatich/Abelon/notes/gameplay/skilltrees.md

 Need:
 - 3 more for demon (2 spell, 1 assist)
-- 4 more for executioner (1 spell, 1 atk, 2 assist)
+- 3 more for executioner (1 spell, 2 assist)
 - 2 more for veteran (1 atk, 1 assist)

 Ideas: